-We can see by comparing Tables 1 and 2 (recall that the multiplying factor is 100 for the first table and 1000 for the second) that the results are improved when n increases.
-Estimating the matrix $\mathbf{G}m$ does not seem to really increase the error when we compare with the case where it is known; it even sometimes happens that the estimation of $\mathbf{G}m$ improves the MISE.
-In deconvolution setting, the same remark had been made in [8], it seems that the cutoff in the estimation procedure is often safe.
-For fixed n and estimated $\mathbf{G}m$ , increasing $n_0$ systematically improves the results, except in the case where f is exponential with parameter 1.
-But this case corresponds to the best estimation proportional to $\varphi_0$ , a simplicity which seems to be difficult for the estimation algorithm.
+matrix \mathbf{G}m does not seem to really increase the error when we compare with the case where it is known; it even sometimes happens that the estimation of \mathbf{G}m improves the MISE.
+In deconvolution setting, the same remark had been made by Comte and Lacour (2011), it seems that the cutoff in the estimation procedure is often safe.
+For fixed n and estimated \mathbf{G}m , increasing n_0 systematically improves the results, except in the case where f is exponential with parameter 1.
+But this case corresponds to a best estimation proportional to φ_0 , a simplicity which seems to be difficult for the estimation algorithm.
 We can also see that the mixed Gamma distribution has the highest errors and is clearly more difficult to estimate: n = 200 seems too small to get a good account of the bimodality.
 We can also see that increasing the degree of the inverse problem when going from Exponential to Gamma distribution for Y always increases the errors, even if the signal-to-noise ratio is unchanged.

-6. CONCLUDING REMARKS
+6. Concluding Remarks

-In this work, we have defined a projection estimator of the density f of unobserved i.i.d. random variables $X_i$ , $i=1,\ldots,n$ , when data $(Z_i){1\leq i\leq n}$ from model (2.1) are available, together with an independent sample $(Y_i'){1\leq i\leq n_0}$ of the nuisance process Y. All quantities related to the common density g of the $(Y_i){1\leq i\leq n_0}$ and the $(Y_i'){1\leq i\leq n_0}$ are estimated thanks to the independent $(Y_i'){-n_0}$ -sample.
+In this work, we have defined a projection estimator of the density f of unobserved i.i.d. random variables X_i , i = 1, ..., n, when data $(Z_i){1 \le i \le n}$ from model (2.1) are available, together with an independent sample $(Y'i){1 \le i \le n_0}$ of the nuisance process Y. All quantities related to the common density g of the $(Y_i){1 \le i \le n_0}$ and the $(Y'i){1 \le i \le n_0}$ are estimated thanks to the independent (Y'i) - n_0 sample.
 This means that we estimate a matrix whose inverse is involved in the definition of the coefficients of the estimator.
 Therefore the main difficulty is to measure the distance between the inverse of a random matrix and the inverse of its expectation.
-Our strategy is inspired by the one initiated in [20] and developed in [15] in the Fourier context, with the help of tools related to random matrices taken in [23]; it relies on the use of a relevant cutoff for the inversion of the estimated matrix.
-We obtain risk bounds generalizing the case where g is known and showing that if both sample sizes n and $n_0$ have the same order, it is possible that no loss in the order of the upper bound occurs.
-We also provide a model selection procedure for which a risk bound states that the bias-variance compromise is adequately performed in a nonasymptotic setting.
+Our strategy is inspired by the one initiated by Neumann (1997) and developed by Kappus and Mabon (2014) in the Fourier context, with help of tools related to random matrices taken in Tropp (2015); its relies on the use of a relevant cutoff for the inversion of the estimated matrix.
+We obtain risk bounds generalizing the case where g is known and showing that, if both sample sizes n and n_0 have the same order, it is possible that no loss in the order of the upper bound occurs.
+We also provide a model selection procedure for which a risk bound states that the bias-variance compromise is adequately performed, in a non-asymptotic setting.

-There remain additional questions that may be worth answering.
-First, in [17] the problem of survival function estimation for known g is also studied: the question is left open here to determine if the strategy developed in the present work could be extended to that context.
+There remains additional questions that may be worth answering.
+First, in Mabon (2017), the problem of survival function estimation for known g is also studied: the question is left open here, to determine if the strategy developed in the present work could be extended to this context.
 Moreover, our framework is mainly nonasymptotic, but if we are interested in asymptotics, the question of lower bounds may be studied.

-7. PROOFS
+7. Proofs

 7.1.
-Preliminary Results
+Preliminary results.

-7.1.1.
+7.2.
 Proof of Lemma 2.1.
 The proof is a particular case of a Lemma proved in Comte and Genon-Catalot (2017).
-From Askey and Wainger (1965), we have for $\nu = 4k + 2$ , and k large enough
+From Askey and Wainger (1965), we have for $\nu = 4k + 2$, and k large enough